 The GI of glucose is defined as 100, meaning it's very rapidly absorbed.

-However, don't think that therefore high-fructose corn syrup is not so bad; it is dreadful.
+However don't think that therefore high-fructose corn syrup is not so bad; it is dreadful.

-So, simple carbohydrates are not bad, they are a ready source of energy but understanding them is vital.
+So simple carbohydrates are not bad; they are a ready source of energy but understanding them is vital.

-Honey is a mixture largely of glucose and fructose; it has a moderate GI of about 50 depending on how refined it is, the amount of pollen and the ratio of fructose to glucose; it varies considerably from one flower to another.
+It has a moderate GI of about 50 depending on how refined it is, the amount of pollen and the ratio of fructose to glucose.
+It varies considerably from one flower to another.

 The greater the fructose fraction, the lower the glycemic index.